NolanKoblischke/GeminiSlideSummary/README.md

 ## Current Capability

-Provide a youtube video of a lecture and it will extract timestamps of unique slides and a transcript of the lecture.
+Provide a youtube video of a lecture and it will extract timestamps of unique slides and a transcript of the lecture and a generated 'paper'.

 ## Methodology